cksystemsteaching/selfie/book.md

 0, 1, 2, 3, 4, 5, 6, and 7.

-The reason why it is popular is because base 8 is also a power of 2, in fact, it is 2 to the power of 3.
+The reason why it is popular is because base 8 is also a power of 2 with 8=2^3.
 Thus each octal digit encodes exactly three bits.
 Take 1010101, for example, which is 125 in octal notation because:

 (**1**\*8+**2**)\*8+**5** = 85.